All Episodes

 If you want to waste time trying to explain why they do what they do, go ahead.

-I just I'm entertained enough by uh by airing this stuff.
+I'm entertained enough by airing this stuff.

-Senator McCain did not want to repeat of what occurred uh years ago in South Carolina, uh namely a real smear campaign and asked me to assist him, and I have been assisting him.
+Senator McCain did not want a repeat of what occurred years ago in South Carolina, namely a real smear campaign and asked me to assist him.

 It's almost entirely unsourced.

-And if there is one thing I am absolutely confident of, is John McCain is an honest man.
+And if there is one thing I am absolutely confident of is John McCain is an honest man.

 I recommended to the Senate Ethics Committee that he be cut out of the case, that there was no evidence against him.

-And I think for the New York Times to dig this up just shows that Senator McCain's public statement uh about this is correct.
+And I think for the New York Times to dig this up just shows that Senator McCain's public statement about this is correct.

 It's a smear job.